educrot/SPOCK/README.rst

 Contributing
 ---------------------
-Suggestions are welcome and feel free to open an issue if you see a bug.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 License
 ---------------------